 Now that we a covered what ransomware is, let’s talk about how it works.

 The most popular flavor of ransomware used by attackers are phishing spam, when you receive emails with attachments masked as files that look familiar or friendly.
 The person opens these attachments and unknowingly, a file is downloaded and executed in the background allowing the attacker to now take control over the PC.
 Once the PC is infected there is a high risk of spreading to other machines very quickly causing the same result.

 Once the encryption happens there is no way to undo the damage without the decryption keys.
 Either a pop up or file containing instructions from the hackers will be visible.
 Most of the time money sent via Bitcoin is requested in order to receive a decryption code to unlock your files.
-As mentioned above, there are cases where payment is made and decryption keys are sent but the files still remain locked.
+As mentioned above, there are cases where payment is made, and decryption keys are sent but the files still remain locked.

 There are many ways to protect your business from being a ransomware hostage.
-Choosing a good web filtering service, email filtering service, Endpoint protection software, and user community awareness are all powerful tools to help stop you from being the next victim.
+Choosing a good web filtering service, email filtering service, Endpoint protection software, and user community awareness and training are all powerful tools to help stop you from being the next victim.